dineshmetkari/springcoreDependencyInjectionByAnnotation/README.md

  - JDK 1.8
  - Maven 3.3.9

-You can convert this example to an Eclipse IDE project by going to folder where pom.xml is, and use the command : mvn eclipse:eclipse
+You can convert this example to an Eclipse IDE project by going to folder where is the pom.xml is, and use the command :

+mvn eclipse:eclipse

 Get the sources of the example from the following GitHub url : https://github.com/codercocoon/springcoreDependencyInjectionByAnnotation.git